22nd ANNUAL BAYS PRESIDENTS' CUP – SPRING 2023

 Grade 5 Boys Division 1 - The top 2 teams in each D1 section automatically qualify for semifinal matches with the winners playing in the Championship game.
 No additional team registration required.

-Grade 5 Girls Division 1 - The top 2 teams in the single D1 section automatically qualify through to a finals rematch Championship game.
+Grade 5 Girls Division 1 - The top 2 teams in each D1 section automatically qualify for semifinal matches with the winners playing in the Championship game.
 No additional team registration required.

 BAYS awards a Presidents’ Cup bowl to each Champion's team coach and a special commemorative to all of the players in the finals (Champions and Finalists).